Automatic complexity of shift register sequences: Acknowledgments

 \section{Acknowledgments}

-This work was presented at the SIAM Meeting on Discrete Mathematics in Atlanta, Georgia, in 2016, and was partially supported by a grant from the Simons Foundation (\#315188 to Bj\o rn Kjos-Hanssen).
+This work was partially supported by a grant from the Simons Foundation (\#315188 to Bj\o rn Kjos-Hanssen).
 This material is based upon work supported by the National Science Foundation under Grant No.\ 1545707.